 - Open enrollment period: A limited period of time for you to select and enroll in an individual health insurance plan.
-In Kansas, the open enrollment period this year is from November 1, 2019 through December 15, 2019.
-If you need health insurance coverage on January 1, 2020, you must enroll during that window
+In Kansas, the open enrollment period is from November 1 through December 15.
+If you need health insurance coverage on January 1 of the following year, you must enroll during that window

 - Qualified life event: Life happens, and sometimes that means big changes to your health coverage.
 That’s why there are additional windows of time called special enrollment periods; during this time, you can make the changes you need to reflect your situation.
 Qualifying life events include: changes in marital status, having a baby, adopting a child or being placed with a child through foster care.
 It’s also a qualifying event if someone on your plan dies and as a result you’re no longer eligible for your current plan.
 Just a note: divorce or legal separation without losing coverage does not qualify you for a special enrollment period.

 - Health Insurance Exchange or Marketplace: The exchange or marketplace is where individuals, families, and small businesses can shop for and enroll in individual health insurance.
 Kansas participates in the Federal exchange, which is accessible through websites, call centers, and in-person assistance.

 - Premium: The monthly payment for your insurance coverage.

 - Copay: A fixed amount you pay for a service, usually when you receive the service.
 The amount can change depending on the type of service, but may be needed for things like doctor’s visits.

 - Deductible: This is the amount you pay to your provider (also referred to as out-of-pocket costs) before your insurance will cover any expenses.